 When Jira issues are filled with information, they give detailed information.
 Given the granularity each issue contains, it fits perfectly into an Excel spreadsheet, where each issue occupies a row and each field a column.
 Hence, exporting issues from Jira is a must when working with this information outside the tool.

 Users have said they export Jira issues mainly because they need to treat information differently from what Jira offers.
-Therefore, we'll show the common situations that motivate people to export this data from Jira.
-Later on, we'll discuss different ways to export issues and their contents
+Therefore, we'll show everyday situations that motivate people to export this data from Jira.
+Later on, we'll discuss different ways to export issues and their contents.

 Share information with external people: It's usual for clients to request detailed reports in different formats, generally Excel, CSV, or PDF.

-Analyze data in Excel: Given the management staff, it's usually very skilled within Excel, exporting detailed information from each Jira issue is useful to understand the data and create reports there.
+Analyze data in Excel: Given the management staff, it's usually very skilled in Excel, exporting detailed information from each Jira issue is helpful to understand the data and create reports there.

 Audit Jira information: It's possible to audit your instance directly in Jira.
-However, this implies investing in hours of training on Jira.
-If that would be the case, your auditor should:
+However, this implies investing hours of training on Jira.
+If that's the case, your auditor should:

-In essence, exporting issues from Jira it's very straightforward; it requires three basic steps:
+In essence, exporting issues from Jira, it's straightforward; it requires three basic steps:

 Despite how easy it seems to export these issues from Jira, it's also true there are several limitations, especially when exporting the full content each issue contains: